PreethamA/gapi/ReadMe.md

 Install the Google API client library and test of features(send_email and search message):

-11. Install the python packages from requirements.txt file
+11. Install the python packages from requirements.txt file.
-12. Once you have your credentials and python packages installed, the gmail_api.py file contains GMAILAPI class with methods send_email and search_messages to send email and search for specific messages in your mailbox
+12. Once you have your credentials and python packages installed, the gmail_api.py file contains GMAILAPI class with methods send_email and search_messages to send email and search for specific messages in your mailbox.
-13. app.py file contains to create object of GMAILAPI class  to send email and search message
+13. app.py file contains to create object of GMAILAPI class  to send email and search message.
-14. test_api.py file contains test cases for the GMAILAPI class member functions
+14. test_api.py file contains test cases for the GMAILAPI class member functions.